Academic Regulations and Policies

-Undergraduate and graduate students whose work is of non-failing quality but incomplete for good cause, such as illness, must file a Request to Receive Grade “Incomplete” with the instructor.
+Undergraduate and graduate students whose work is of nonfailing quality but incomplete for good cause, such as illness, may file a Request to Receive Grade “Incomplete” with the instructor.
 Students should complete their portion of the request form, including the reason they are requesting the Incomplete, and provide appropriate documentation to support their request (e.g., doctor’s note).

-The instructor has the option to approve or disapprove the request and should state on the form how and when the I is to be completed.
-If approved, the instructor submits the form with term grade reports.
+The instructor has the option to approve or disapprove the request and should state clearly how and when the I is to be completed.
+If approved, the instructor assigns the I grade to the student.

 - The deadline for filing a request for an Incomplete shall be no later than the first working day after final examination week.

 - An instructor may not grant a request for an Incomplete for other than such good cause.

 - The instructor shall make arrangements with the student for completion of the work required at the earliest possible date, but no later than the last day of instruction in the following quarter.
 If not replaced by this date, the I grade will lapse into a failing grade.

 - The instructor may neither agree nor require that the student wait until the next time the course is offered in order to make up incomplete work, but must make individual arrangements for the timely completion of the work.

 - Students must complete the work to remove the Incomplete on or before the date agreed upon with the instructor and in time for the instructor to assign a grade before the end of finals week the following quarter.